pektin/jam/compiler/lekvar/README.md

 ### Lekvar Classes

+### Variable

+A variable is a object container for another object in memory.
+A variable may only have one single type, but any number of values over its lifetime.

+### Reference

+A reference is a object that refers to another object only by name.
+The type and verification of a reference is simply taken from the referred object.
+If it is found that no object or multiple different object go by the same name, a ReferenceError is raised.

 #### Functions

 A function is a scope that contains an ordered collection of instructions, along with any number of named arguments a return type.
 A function is more akin to a method in a more traditional sense, but to distinguish between the overloaded and not overloaded kinds these are differentiated in Lekvar.